DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 **5. Logistics Planning (10 min):** Schedule your next meeting, decide on reading assignments, and clarify any practical details.

 **6. Closing Circle (5 min):** Each person shares one word describing how they feel after this first gathering.

+### Questions for Your Flotilla (Chapter 1)

+Use these questions to guide your first discussion after reading Chapter 1:

+1. **Personal Recognition:** What was your experience reading about the "isolation strategy"?
+Did you recognize any of these patterns in your own life?

+2. **Social Observation:** Can you think of examples where you've seen isolation used as a control mechanism in your community, workplace, or family?

+3. **Resistance Patterns:** What has been your typical response to feeling isolated or "different"?
+How has this served or limited you?

+4. **Community Hunger:** What kind of community or connection have you been seeking?
+What has been missing from your social connections?

+5. **Commitment Level:** What hopes and concerns do you have about going through this material together?
+What do you need from this group to feel safe exploring challenging ideas?

 ## Ongoing Meeting Structure